 Creative destruction and disruptive innovation—underlying characteristics

 If you look back, we notice several examples of creative destruction.
 For example, personal computer-based word processing has caused creative destruction to the typewriter.
-Similarly, CD ROM caused such effect to cassette tape and floppy diskette.
-Subsequently, flash drives destroyed the demand of CD ROM and hard drives.
+Similarly, CD ROM caused such effect on cassette tape and floppy diskettes.
+Subsequently, flash drives destroyed the demand for CD ROM and hard drives.
 Furthermore, the electric vehicle has been progressing to cause destruction to the gasoline engine market.
 In the articulation of Prof. Schumpeter or Carl Marx, such creative destructive effect is at the core of offering us increasing prosperity.
-Hence, the market economy has adopted the principles for profiting from competing to pursue ideas for causing creative destruction to existing products.
+Hence, the Market Economy has adopted the principles for profiting from competing to pursue ideas for causing creative destruction to existing products.